 One such an approach is what is being done by What3Words, which is a geocode system for the communication of locations with a resolution of 3 meters.
 Rather than depending on man-made references, like traditional physical addresses, it is dependent on the globe itself.

 What3words encodes geographic coordinates into three dictionary words, in 36 languages at the time of writing this blog post, and the encoding is permanently fixed.
-For instance, in order to find the entrance of the Community Hall in Ghanzi, Botswana, the What3Words address is: ///determines.shallowest.without.
+For instance, in order to find the entrance of the Community Hall in Ghanzi, Botswana, the following What3Words address applies: ///determines.shallowest.without.

 It is more convenient to remember three words, than it is to remember a traditional physical address, or even a set of geographic coordinates.
 What is even great about the system is that it is bidirectional.
 The API can convert between the 3 words and coordinates seamlessly.